JoyPoint/netcdf-c/docs/inmemory.md

 of memory as if it were a netcdf file.
 At close, it is possible to ask for the final contents of the memory chunk.
 Be warned that there is some complexity to this as described below.
-4. MMAP -- Tell the netcdf-c library to use the *mmap()* operating system functionality to access a file.
+4. MMAP -- (deprecated) Tell the netcdf-c library to use the *mmap()* operating system functionality to access a file.

-The first two capabilities are intertwined in the sense that the *diskless* capability makes use internally of the *inmemory* capability.
+The first two capabilities are intertwined in the sense that the *diskless* capability makes use internally of the *inmemory* capability (for netcdf classic only).
 But, the *inmemory* capability can be used independently of the *diskless* capability.

 The *mmap()* capability provides a capability similar to *diskless* but using special capabilities of the underlying operating system.